niiknow/lambda-template/README.md

 * Can be use to generate personalized html for email.

 ## Engine
-Default engine is doT.js; otherwise, install additional engines.
-This library use consolidate.js, see list of supported engines here: https://github.com/tj/consolidate.js#supported-template-engines
+Default engine is nunjucks; otherwise, just install additional engines and pass engine name and configuration in api call.
+This library use consolidate.js, see list of supported engines here: https://github.com/tj/consolidate.js#supported-template-engines  We've also installed doTjs engine to demonstrate how it can be done in the unit test.

+### Why nunjucks?
+* Unlike liquid/tinylinquid in javascript, nunjucks is actively being develop, ssupport, and is popular.
+* It has a bunch of filters built-in so we don't have to write additional filters.
+* Liquid like syntax so it's easy to convert existing theme templates from popular providers such as Shopify, Adobe Business Catalyst, or Nation Builder.
+* Has {% raw %} and {% endraw %} to support client-side javascript: https://mozilla.github.io/nunjucks/templating.html#raw
+* Provide easy way to customize template loader so we can remote load our templates.

 ### Requirements